OxfordDemSci/dgg_subnational/README.md

 Please download the open science framework repository.
 In the same directory as your /code/ folder, create a /data/ folder and place all data files in this folder.

-Note: Running script 12, which create a table with number of interviews per DHS survey, requires access to the underlying women and men's DHS microdata recodes.
-These files are available upon registration from the [DHS program](https://dhsprogram.com/)
+Note: Running script 10_bootstrap_analysis and script 12_dhs_table requires access to the underlying women and men's DHS microdata files.
+These files are available upon registration from the [DHS program](https://dhsprogram.com/).

 #### Code